In this section of the help centre, we will be teaching you the basics of the MyWorkpapers Audit Plan, including:

 - Limited Liability Partnerships

 - Pension Schemes

-The Solicitor Trust Account Rules and Paperless Accounts (Audit Exempt) templates does not contain the B33 Audit Plan as standard.
+The Solicitor Trust Account Rules and Paperless Accounts (Audit Exempt) templates do not contain the B33 Audit Plan as standard.

 The first time you access the Audit Plan, you will be prompted if you want to create the Audit Plan based on Lead Schedules or Lead Schedule Summaries.
 The Audit Plan is dynamically created based on the lead schedules or lead schedule summaries in your Working Paper Index.

-A shorted animated gif can be found below showing you how to enter and exit from full screen mode in the Audit Plan.
+A short animated gif can be found below showing you how to enter and exit from full-screen mode in the Audit Plan.

 Below is a diagram pointing out each of the features on the Audit Plan function toolbar, along with a short description of how to use each of these features.